-It’s easy to capture screenshots on mobile devices but let’s do a quick recap.
-If you have an iPhone, press the Home & Sleep buttons and the screenshot image will be saved instantly.
-On an Android device, press the Volume Down & Power button simultaneously to capture whatever is currently on your screen.
-And in the case of Windows Phone 8, press and hold the Start and Power buttons at the same time to take a screenshot.
+Capturing screenshots on a mobile phone is easy.
+If you have an iPhone, press the Home & Sleep buttons and the screenshot image will be saved in the Photos app.
+Android users can press the Volume Down & Power button simultaneously to capture the screen.
+And in the case of Windows Phone, press and hold the Start and Power buttons at the same time to take a screenshot.

-A layered photo editing tool like Adobe Photoshop makes it really easy for you to add hardware device frames to any screenshot image.
-Go to Dribbble and search for “freebies PSD <mobile name>” and you’ll find beautiful mockups for that mobile device.
+A layered photo editing tool like Adobe Photoshop (Win/Mac) or Pixelmator (Mac) makes it really easy for you to add hardware device frames to any screenshot image.
+Go to Dribbble and search for

-The tool offers a collection of professional-quality photographs of mobile phones and tablets placed in realistic settings.
-You need to drag your screenshot image onto a photograph and it will automatically get placed in the screen area of the mobile device perfectly aligned with the hardware frame.
+These tools offers a collection of professional-quality photographs of mobile phones, tablets and computers placed in realistic settings.
+You need to drag your app’s screenshot image on to a photograph and it will automatically get placed in the screen area of the mobile device perfectly aligned with the hardware frame pixel by pixel.

 MockuPhone is another useful web app for adding device frames to your mobile screenshots with a unique feature.
 You pick a device frame, upload the mobile screenshot image and the tool will generate multiple screenshot images of the same device but at different angles.

-The tool produces very high-resolution screenshots and they offer device frames for the iPhone 5, iPad & iPad Mini, Google Nexus and Samsung Galaxy S4.
+The tool produces very high-resolution screenshots and they offer device frames for the iPhone, iPad & iPad Mini, Windows Phone, TV screenshots and Android.

 The service will automatically detects the mobile device name and the image orientation (portrait or landscape) using the EXIF data in the image and adds the appropriate hardware frame.
 It supports iPhone, iPad, Galaxy Tab, Nexus and a bunch of mobile device - send an email with the subject “help” to the same address for a complete list.